ULStats/MA4128Assessment-2018/SeanLeahy-MICE.md

 eldermet$MMSE     0.01 0.04  0.14  93.36     0.89  -0.08  0.09    0 0.19   0.17
 eldermet$GDT     -0.06 0.18 -0.31   5.13     0.77  -0.51  0.40   60 0.88   0.84
 ```
+This is a pooled result, as the regression coefficients are averaged over the 5 imputations.
+This is helpful fro data scientists/ statisticians as it is possible to get a more complete analysis of the dataset, since there are no missing values.

 https://cran.r-project.org/web/packages/mice/README.html
 www.stefvanbuuren.nl/mi/mi.html